Sometimes, we forget that honey bees aren’t the only types of bees out there.

 Types of native bees

-The miners dig out tunnels in patches of bare soil in your garden.
+The mining bees or miners dig out tunnels in patches of bare soil in your garden.
 Although they are solitary creatures, they can live in clusters.
 But there’s no division of labor.
 Each female is responsible for setting up the offspring for the future.

 These little ladies move into existing cavities.
 If you have a bee hotel, these will be some of your frequent visitors.

-Both of these lead solitary lives.
+Both the leafcutter bee and the mason bee are ground bees that lead solitary lives.
 They rely on no one, working and living independently.

-Leafcutters, thriving prominently in North America, use their mandibles to cut pieces of the leaf off plants, such as roses.
+Leafcutters, thriving prominently in North America, use their mandibles to cut leaf pieces off plants, such as roses.
 They use these leaves to line the cavity creating some kind of origami tube.
-They then lay an egg, place food in the form of pollen bread, and seal the chamber.
+They then lay eggs, place food in the form of pollen bread, and seal the chamber.

 Mason bees are a type of native bee more common in the US.
 Smaller than a honey bee but blue-black in color, they got the name by the fact that they have the habit of building their nest and sealing it with mud.

 Interestingly, masons are fond of sipping the nectars from flowers.
 However, only female bees bring pollen back home.
-Unlike other different types of bees that carry pollen on their legs, mason bees carry the pollen on the underside of their abdomens.
+Unlike other different types of bees that carry pollen on their legs and pollen baskets, mason bees carry pollen on the underside of their abdomens.

 Bumblebees, with their lovely black and yellow coloring, are great pollinators for plants that require a good shake before giving up pollen.
 They find abandoned burrows in the ground where they build their nests.

-Bumblebees are social, like honey bees, but the colony remains relatively small.
+Like honey bees, bumblebees are social bees, but the colony remains relatively small.
 Each colony starts with one queen.
 She lays a few eggs and cares for them until they emerge as adults.

 Then, the roles switch.
 They take care of her, and she starts populating the colony.
 The colony only exists to bring the next generation of queens.
-Once the queens emerge, bumblebees find a burrow and hibernate for the winter, and the cycle begins again in spring.
+Once the queens emerge, bumblebees find a burrow and nest in the ground to hibernate for the winter, and the cycle begins again in spring.

 If you type ‘carpenter bees’ into any search engine, the first few links will direct you to pest control.
 Sure, carpenter bees drill holes in wood, as their name suggests, but I wouldn’t call them pests.
 Unlike termites, carpenter bees don’t eat the wood; they just make tunnels.